MicroPyramid/Django-CRM/README.md

 the basic features of CRM to start with.
 We welcome code contributions and feature requests via github.

+## Project Status and Future Direction

+### Background

+9 years ago, I launched this project with a mission to provide startups with a free, open-source, and customizable CRM solution, addressing the high subscription costs of commercial alternatives.
+Initially developed as a Django full-stack application, the project evolved significantly with the support of a dedicated team.
+However, maintaining the team and covering salaries depleted resources, and I was unable to renew the domain.
+Recognizing the need for a modernized user experience, I explored updating the frontend with React but ultimately faced financial and team constraints.

+### Moving Forward

+To align with the project’s vision and address these challenges, I’ve shifted development to a new repository using **SvelteKit** and **Prisma** for a robust, fast, and feature-rich framework.
+A Minimum Viable Product (MVP) was released last week at [MicroPyramid/opensource-startup-crm](https://github.com/MicroPyramid/opensource-startup-crm).

+#### Key Updates:

+-   **Current Repository:** No further updates will be made to this repository.

+-   **New Repository:** Development will continue in the new SvelteKit-based repository.

+-   **Mobile App:** Enhancements to the Flutter-based mobile app [MicroPyramid/flutter-crm](https://github.com/MicroPyramid/flutter-crm) will depend on increased user engagement or support from a paying client.

+### Future Vision

+This project is far from dead, it’s evolving.
+I’m committed to its growth and open to discussions about its direction, contributions, or potential collaborations.
+Feel free to reach out with ideas or feedback.

+Thank you for your support and understanding.

 This is divided into three parts
 1. Backend API [Django CRM](https://github.com/MicroPyramid/Django-CRM)
 2. Frontend UI [React CRM](https://github.com/MicroPyramid/react-crm "React CRM")